yanana/scala-style/declarations/methods/currying.rst

 These methods (or similarly declared functions) have a more verbose declaration and invocation syntax and are harder for less-experienced Scala developers to understand.

-There are two main reasons you should do this:
+There are three main reasons you should do this:

 #.
 For a fluent API